 Seville has one of the largest historic centers inEurope and combined with a good climate throughout most of the year it maintains an active day and night life.
 Below, we will provide you with some recommendations about the different neighborhoods in the city:

 Historic center: The historic center is wonderfully diverse whereeach neighborhood proudly boasts its own peculiar character.
 For example, the Alameda de Hércules neighborhoodis one of the most international ones in Seville.
 There you can find the locals having a meal atone of the many restaurants: Japanese, Vegetarian, Moroccan, Italian, and of course Tapas.
 This area is known for itsbohemian style and plethora of social and cultural activity.

-You also can find the “Alameda” cinema and “Cervantes”cinema (an old theatre); two of the most enchanted cinemas in Sevilla.
+You also can find the “Avda 5 Cine» (movies in its original version) and “Cervantes”cinema an older charming cinema in Sevilla.
 Wednesdayis the “movie day”, so tickets are cheaper and, the rest of the days they offer discounts showing your student ID card.

 If you are looking for a university environment, werecommend heading over to la calle SanFernando, next to the University of Seville, where you can find a multitudeof cafeterias filled with university students.
 Close to the Cathedral there are several bars and pubs (many sport andIrish pub style) including some of the oldest and most well known gastronomic establishments in the city.

 By day, the Alfalfaneighborhood (close to the CIEE palace) is well known for its small boutiques and alternative shops that organize cultural activities, like DelimboShop Galley o Soho Benita.At night it transforms to the local hangout for Spanish and international university students alike.

 Close to CIEE Study Center, you can find CICUS (Center of Cultural Initiativesof the University of Seville), at Madre de Dios Street.